5th Motorized Division: Battle Of France

-The division was set to defend the Western side of the Meuse, however with the rapid advancement of German units, the French Army could only form a thin defense line.
+During the Battle of France the division was set to defend the Western side of the Meuse, however with the rapid advancement of German units, the French Army could only form a thin defense line.
 While the 5th Motorized Division were able to get into their positions, to the South the 18th Infantry Division (France) had only got six of its battalions into positions, and so on 13 May the 5th Motorized was sent to reinforce the 18th Division.

 The division was an active division which had existed during peacetime.
 It was a fully motorized Infantry Division.